 In reviewing the case, the Court analogized between the FMC's quasi-judicial proceedings and traditional judicial proceedings, while noting that "[t]he preeminent purpose of state sovereign immunity is to accord States the dignity that is consistent with their status as sovereign entities."
 Consequently, the Court agreed that state sovereign immunity bars the FMC from adjudicating damage claims made by a private party against a nonconsenting State.
 In dissent, however, Justice Breyer noted that agency administrative proceedings are not judicial proceedings and that the ultimate enforcement of such proceedings in a court is done by the federal agency, to which state sovereign immunity does not apply.
-Thus, while an agency remains capable of enforcement actions against States in federal court, it cannot use
+Thus, while an agency remains capable of enforcement actions against states in federal court, it cannot use its own adjudicative process to determine whether to do so, but must rely on its

-&lt;sup>102122 S. Ct.
+&lt;sup>124 122 S. Ct.
 186 (2002).

-&lt;sup>103 46 U.S.C.
+&lt;sup>125 46 U.S.C.
 App. § 1701 (1994 & Supp.
 V).

-&lt;sup>104122 S. Ct. at 1874.
+&lt;sup>126 122 S. Ct. at 1874.

-&lt;sup>105The Court noted that "[there are] numerous common features shared by administrative adjudications and judicial proceedings."
+&lt;sup>127 The Court noted that "[there are] numerous common features shared by administrative adjudications and judicial proceedings."
 122 S. Ct. at 1872. "[F]ederal administrative law requires that agency adjudication contain many of the same safeguards as are available in the judicial process.
 The proceedings are adversary in nature.
 They are conducted before a trier of fact insulated from political influence.
 A party is entitled to present his case by oral or documentary evidence, and the transcript of testimony and exhibits together with the pleadings constitutes the exclusive record for decision.
 The parties are entitled to know the findings and conclusions on all of the issues of fact, law, or discretion presented on the record."
 Id.

-its own adjudicative process in order to determine whether to do so, but must rely on its investigatory powers.
+investigatory powers.
 According to Justice Breyer, "[t]he natural result is less agency flexibility, a larger federal bureaucracy, less fair procedure, and potentially less effective law enforcement."